silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/01_Creating_And_Editing_Content/05_Inserting_Links.md

 2. Click the button ***Insert link***.

 <div class="note" markdown="1">
 You can also add hyperlinks to documents that you have uploaded to your website, such as a PDF file, DOC file, audio file, video file, or any sort of file that is not a webpage.
-See [Working with images and documents](https://userhelp.silverstripe.org/en/4/creating_pages_and_content/creating_and_editing_content/working_with_images_and_documents) to learn more.
+See [Images and documents](images_and_documents) to learn more.
 </div>